moehriegitt/hob3l/README.md

 ## Always Only Valid 2-Manifolds??

-OK, OK, if the input polyhedra are really bad, like missing faces, then Hob3l may fail to produce a valid output.
+OK, OK, if the input polyhedra are really bad, like missing faces, then Hob3l will fail to produce a valid output.
 But you really need blatantly broken input polyhedra for this.
 This cannot happen unless you use `polyhedron()` manually in SCAD.
 Hob3l is not supposed to fail just because you subtract an object from another object and the